JortBox/Halo-FDCA/README.md

 Note: At this point, the code only works when `HaloFitting.py` is runned from it's current directory.
 To get around this problem, The FDCA directory should be placed in your python "site-packages" directory to effectively let it function as a package.
 ### Output
+Samples file in FITS format containing the walker strings and run infromation (found in **outputpath/Output/Samples**).
+This file is used to process the routine and retrieve flux denisty and parameter values.
+All values and their one sigma uncertainties will be printed in the log file after running the pipeline.
+The figures will be in **outputpath/Output/Plots**.
+There, all relevant figures will be saved.
+This includes the corner plot, walker plot and radio image with model overlay for the original and regridded image.

 ## Example (Abell 2744)
 We will now show an exapmle to showcase the code using Abell 2744.
 See:https://ui.adsabs.harvard.edu/abs/2017ApJ...845...81P  by C.J.J Pearce, (2017) for more information on the cluster.